-Located in the Midwood neighborhood of Brooklyn, BBC is the oldest private freestanding birthing facility in the New York metro area.
-We offer high-quality, family-centered care, allowing low-risk clients to give birth in a calm, home-like environment.
-We are a member of the American Association of Birth Centers, and are accredited by the Commission for the Accreditation of Birth Centers.
+Located in the Midwood neighborhood, Brooklyn Birthing Center (BBC) and in Midtown, the Jazz Birth Center of Manhattan (Jazz) are the only private, freestanding birthing centers, licensed and accredited in metro New York.
+The midwifery led birth centers offer high-quality, family-centered care, allowing low-risk women the freedom and flexibility to have their unmedicated birth in a calm, home-like environment.
+The birth centers are members of the American Association of Birth Centers, and follow accreditation by the Commission for the Accreditation of Birth Centers.
 For more information about these rigorous markers of quality, see here and here.

-Brooklyn Birthing Center is staffed by the Brooklyn Midwifery Group.
-Our experienced, board-certified midwives are deeply committed to supporting and empowering clients and their families.
-In addition to perinatal care, our midwives offer annual exams, family planning services, and BRCA testing (which assesses the genetic risk for breast, ovarian, and colon cancer).
+Brooklyn Birthing Center and Jazz Birth Center are staffed by the Brooklyn Midwifery Group.
+Our experienced, licensed and board-certified midwives are deeply committed to supporting and empowering clients and their families.
+In addition to prenatal care, our midwives offer annual exams, family planning services, and BRCA testing (which assesses the genetic risk for breast, ovarian, and colon cancer).
 A nutritionist and a lactation consultant are also available by appointment.

-If you are interested in having your baby at Brooklyn Birthing Center, please call us at 718-336-4119 or click here to sign up for an orientation!
+If you are interested in having your baby at BBC or Jazz birthing centers, please call 718-336-4119 or click here to sign up for an orientation!

 Frequently Asked Questions